 A nonlocal exception can be used to affect control flow with respect to sequential execution among coroutines.
 That is, a source execution raises an exception at a faulting execution; propagation occurs in the faulting execution.
 The faulting execution polls at certain points to check for pending nonlocal-exceptions; when nonlocal exceptions are present, the oldest matching exception is propagated (FIFO service) as if it had been raised locally at the point of the poll.
 Nonlocal exceptions among coroutines are possible because each coroutine has its own execution-state (stack).
-For example, in Figure 5.1 coroutine c loops until a nonlocal Done exception is raised at it by uMain.
-Since coroutine control-flow is sequential, the exception type Done is not propagated immediately.
-In fact, the exception can only be propagated the next time coroutine c becomes active.
-Hence, uMain must make a call to c.mem so mem resumes c and the pending exception is propagated.
-If multiple nonlocal-exceptions are raised at a coroutine, the exceptions are delivered serially but only when the coroutine becomes active.
+For example, in Figure 5.1 coroutine C is started in its constructor so it can enable nonlocal exceptions and suspend after initialization. uMain then raises a nonlocal exception can only be propagated the next time coroutine c becomes active.
+Hence, uMain must make a call to c.mem so mem resumes c, and the pending exception propagates from the suspend and is caught by the handler for E. If multiple nonlocal-exceptions are raised at a coroutine, the exceptions are delivered serially but only when the coroutine becomes active.
 Note, nonlocal exceptions are initially turned off for a coroutine, so handlers can be set up before any nonlocal exception can be propagated.
 Propagation of nonlocal exceptions is turned on via the Enable statement (see Section 5.4.2).